milkcircle/milkcircle.github.io/_posts/2019-11-17-desideratum.md

 what i eat in the morning?
 or the light blaring through
 the cover of cumulus curtains
-in the chill of the morning?
+in the chill of daybreak?

 what does it matter --
 what i do, how i wander